GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

     kubectl create ns kong
     ```

 1. Create `kong.yml` declarative configuration before proceeding.
-Head to [DB-less](db-less-setup.md) for more information.
+Head to [DB-less](db-less-setup.md) Cloud Native edition section and finish steps there, then continue here.
 Please note that loading `kong.yml` occurs automatically as the `kong.yml` gets pulled from secrets and loaded if changes occur to it.

 1. Once done with creating `kong.yml` create secret called `kong-config`  in the same namespace as Gluu Gateway